mit-mihohim/freemarket_sample_75c/README.md

 - has_one :profile, dependent: :destroy
 - has_one :user_address, dependent: :destroy
 - has_one :payment_card, dependent: :destroy
-- has_many :items, dependent: :destroy
+- has_many :items, dependent: :destroy, foreign_key: :items

 ## profilesテーブル